craigmckeachie/handsonreact.com/docs/04-VirtualDOM.md

+---
+id: 04-VirtualDOM
+title: Virtual DOM
-# Chapter 4: Virtual DOM
+sidebar_label: Virtual DOM
+slug: /virtual-dom
+---

 React implements a browser-independent DOM system for performance and cross-browser compatibility.
 They call this the Virtual DOM.